MichaelCreel/KiloBuddy/README.md

 # KiloBuddy

-KiloBuddy is a powerful computer assistant to assist users execute commands within their system through voice commands.
+KiloBuddy is a powerful computer assistant that helps users execute commands within their system through voice commands.
 It uses Google Gemini to generate commands and text blocks that help users with computer issues, summaries, or information.
 It is designed to run on Windows, Mac, and Linux, and comes with a simple installer to automatically install all dependencies.

+## No Privacy Guarantee

+KiloBuddy uses Google speech recognition and Google Gemini.
+This means that data is sent to Google's servers for processing.
+There is no garuntee that your data will not be processed by Google.

+KiloBuddy uses Google Speech Recognition and Google Gemini while running.
+While KiloBuddy does not share any data outside of these services, Google may process your data.
+Privacy of your data is not guaranteed.

+## AI Accuracy

+KiloBuddy uses Google Gemini to process user commands.
+Commands are not verified before being run.
+Command accuracy and safety are not garunteed.

 ## Dependencies
 - Python, Google Gemini API, PyAudio